[email protected] Open daily from 10 - 1pm (closed Saturdays, public holidays and some Jewish holidays)

 Defining antisemitism

-Like many institutions and countries, the Holocaust Centre of New Zealand has adopted the International Holocaust Remembrance Alliance (IHRA) non-legally binding working definition of antisemitism.
+Like many institutions and countries, the Holocaust Centre of New Zealand has adopted the International Holocaust Remembrance Alliance (IHRA) non-legally binding working definition of antisemitism and its 11 examples.*

 “Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
 Rhetorical and physical manifestations of antisemitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities.”